 The Trust, on behalf of the Funds has entered into an Investment Advisory Agreement ("Advisory Agreement") with North Star Investment Management Corp., (the "Adviser") located at 20 N. Wacker Drive, Suite 1416, Chicago, IL 60606, under which the Adviser manages each Fund's investments subject to the supervision of the Board of Trustees.
 The Adviser offers both high net worth individual and institutional clients portfolio management services in a variety of alternative investment offerings, and is a registered investment adviser.
-As of December 31, 2022 the Adviser managed approximately \$1.7 billion in assets.
-Under the Advisory Agreement, the Bond Fund compensates the Adviser for its investment advisory services at the annual rate of 0.85% of the Bond Fund's average daily net assets, payable on a monthly basis.
-Under the Advisory Agreement, the Opportunity Fund, Dividend Fund and Micro Cap Fund each compensate the Adviser for its investment advisory services at the annual rate of 1.00% on the first \$100,000,000 of the respective Fund's average daily net assets and 0.90% thereafter.
+As of December 31, 2023 the Adviser managed approximately \$1.989 billion in assets.
+Under the Advisory Agreement, the Bond Fund's average daily net assets, payable on a monthly basis.
+Under the Advisory Agreement, the Opportunity Fund, Dividend Fund, and Micro Cap Fund each compensate the Adviser for its investment advisory services at the annual rate of 1.00% on the first \$100,000,000 of the respective Fund's average daily net assets and 0.90% thereafter.
+Under the Advisory Agreement, the Small Cap Fund compensates the Adviser for its investment advisory services at the annual rate of 1.00% on the Small Cap Fund's average daily net assets, payable on a monthly basis.